China, India gain upper hand as potash cartel crumbles

 Uralkali said last month global potash demand in 2013 was likely to rise to 53-54 million tonnes, up from 51 million in 2012, but lower than a record consumption of 56 million tonnes in 2011 and 2007.

-(Additional reporting by Sonali Paul in Melbourne and Niluksi Koswanage in Kuala Lumpur and Jo Winterbottom in New Delhi; Editing by Amran Abocar and William Hardy)
+(Additional reporting by Sonali Paul in Melbourne and Niluksi Koswanage in Kuala Lumpur; Editing by Amran Abocar and William Hardy)